shuvo881/virtual-try-on/README.md

    - Choose between "Glasses" and "Hats" tabs
    - Click on any model to try it on

-4. **Adjust Settings**:
-   - Use the scale slider to resize accessories
-   - Adjust X/Y position for fine-tuning placement

-5. **Take Photos**: Click "📸 Take Photo" to capture and download your virtual try-on
+4. **Take Photos**: Click "📸 Take Photo" to capture and download your virtual try-on

-6. **Upload Custom Models**: Use the upload section to add your own .glb/.gltf files
+5. **Upload Custom Models**: Use the upload section to add your own .glb/.gltf files

 ## 🏗️ Architecture